-- be harmful to the student, he/she violates the prohibition by entering a residence hall, attending class, or participating in an activity that has been prohibited, such violation may result in disciplinary action in accordance with the Student Disciplinary Procedure. - 29.3(b) Before the Dean of Students may clear a student to live in the university residential facilities, participate in the university's academic programs, or participate in other university activities the university had previously deemed to be harmful to the student, the student must have an assessment conducted by a licensed mental health professional, either a psychologist, psychiatrist, or one of the licensed mental health professionals in the HSU Counseling Center.
-The student may choose the mental health professional, including those in the HSU Counseling Center.
+Before the Dean of Students may clear a student to live in the university residential facilities, participate in the university's academic programs, or participate in other university activities the university had previously deemed to be harmful to the student, the student must have an assessment conducted by a licensed mental health professional, either a psychologist, psychiatrist, or one of the licensed mental health professionals in the HSU Counseling Center.
+If the student is actively using an HSU counselor, the HSU counselor will have the discretion to provide a referral for the clearance assessment.

+There will also need to be a form completed by the license mental health professional that will be provided to the student by the Director of Mental Health Services.
+This form will be provided to the student and needs to be returned for evaluation prior to the student returning to campus.
 Cost, if any, for evaluation and treatment will be the responsibility of the student.
-It is possible that the assessment may include the requirement that the student have an additional assessment by a physician before the final assessment can be completed. - 29.3(c) The student must arrange for the mental health professional who evaluated the student to contact the Dean of Students.
+It is possible that the assessment may include the requirement that the student have an additional assessment by a physician before the final assessment can be completed.

+B. The student must arrange for the mental health professional who evaluated the student to complete the form and send it to the Dean of Students.
 Because the student's contact with the professional is confidential, the student will be requested to sign a release form permitting the mental health professional to disclose the evaluation to the Dean of Students.